wallarm/product-documentation/docs/latest/user-guides/dashboards/api-discovery.md

 The **API Discovery** Wallarm dashboard summarizies data about your API collected by the [API Discovery](../../about-wallarm/api-discovery.md) module.
 It provides a comprehensive overview of your API inventory based on the metrics:

 * Number of endpoints by risk level
-* The [riskiest](../../about-wallarm/api-discovery.md#endpoint-risk-score) endpoints among the whole API inventory and among the newly discovered endpoints in the last 7 days
+* The [top risky](../../about-wallarm/api-discovery.md#endpoint-risk-score) endpoints among the whole API inventory and among the newly discovered endpoints in the last 7 days

-    The riskiest endpoints are most likely to be an attack target due to active vulnerabilities and other risk factors.
-Each risky endpoint is provided with the targeting hit volume.
-You can sort endpoints either by a risk score or a hit volume (by default).
+    The top risky endpoints are most likely to be an attack target due to active vulnerabilities and other risk factors.
+Each risky endpoint is provided with the number of targeting hits.

+    !!! info "Obtain different information on top risky endpoints"

-    [Shadow APIs](../../about-wallarm/api-discovery.md#shadow-api) are always displayed among the riskiest endpoints.
+        New endpoints and [shadow APIs](../../about-wallarm/api-discovery.md#shadow-api) are always considered to be risky.

+        You can:

+        * Filter endpoints to display:

+            * All top risky endpoints (default)
+            * Only top risky new APIs
+            * Only top risky shadow APIs

+        * Sort displayed top risky endpoints by:

+            * Number of hits (default)
+            * Their risk score

 * Changes of your API in the last 7 days by type (new, changed, unused APIs)
 * Total number of discovered endpoints and how many of them are external and internal
 * Sensitive data in API by groups (personal, finance, etc.) and by types